Skip to main content

 • “A great 8-bit throwback with a beautiful aesthetic, wonderful dungeons, and a very interesting setting!”

-• “Graphically, I mean, it looks like a Game Boy Color game very intentionally.”
+• “Graphically, I mean, it looks like a GBC game very intentionally.”

-• “I think my only graphical complaints were that sometimes it was hard to distinguish characters from each other because they had the same rough shape and same color, and moving around the larger world can be a bit hard on the eyes due to the way that the sea tiles are animated.”
+• “I think my only graphical complaints were that sometimes it was hard to distinguish characters from each other because they had the same rough shape and same color, and moving around the larger world once you're able to do so can be a bit hard on the eyes due to the way that the sea tiles are animated.”

 • “The graphics settings are awkward and cannot be customized, at least not beyond choosing between either fullscreen or a big un-resizable window taking up almost the whole screen anyway.”